Terms of Use

 Code of Conduct & Dismissal Policy

-Students are expected to conduct themselves professionally.
+Students are expected to conduct themselves in a professional and respectful manner at all times.
 Prohibited behavior includes, but is not limited to:

 Licensure & Exam Disclaimer